Tiagobsimoes/IntuneDocs/intune/device-profile-android-teamviewer.md

 - Use a supported device.
 Intune-managed Android and Windows devices support remote administration.
 TeamViewer may not support Windows Holographic (HoloLens), Windows Team (Surface Hub), or Windows 10 S. For supportability, see [TeamViewer](https://www.teamviewer.com) for any updates.

-- The Intune administrator within the Azure portal must have following [Intune roles](role-based-access-control.md):
+- The Intune administrator (with an Intune license granted) within the Azure portal must have following [Intune roles](role-based-access-control.md):
     - **Update Remote Assistance**: Allows administrators to modify the TeamViewer connector settings
     - **Request Remote Assistance**: Allows administrators to start a new remote assistance session for any user.
 Users with this role are not limited by any Intune role within a scope.
 Also, user or device groups assigned an Intune role within a scope can also request remote assistance.